-Food Matters brings this point home when presenting how to create a healthy environment in our bodies to prevent disease from taking hold.
-There is the strong recommendation to accept your right for self care and self help.
+Food Matters brings the personal choice point home when presenting how to create a healthy environment in your body to prevent a disease from taking hold.
+There is a strong recommendation to accept your right for self-care and self-help.

-You don’t have to love everything they say, you don’t even have to agree.
-The reason I recommend watching this film is to start you thinking.
-Start thinking about your health, your wellness, and what you want from your life.
+You don’t have to love everything the film says–you don’t even have to agree.
+The reason I recommend watching this film is to start you thinking about your health, your wellness, and what it takes to compete in a triathlon.

-Better food and nutrition is the key for finding health.
-It was the key to my own weight loss journey and taking over 80 pounds off 2 years ago.
+Better food and nutrition is the key to supporting physical training.
+It was the key to my triathlon dream success.

 Making healthy eating a priority in your life to help you achieve your dream is ultimately up to you, and I think you’re worth it.